-To consistently & extensively promote an age respectful, personalised & ambitious learning offer - giving the young people access to wide, meaningful, rich set of learning opportunities to enable a successful preparation for adulthood
+To consistently & extensively promote an age respectful, personalised & ambitious learning offer - giving young people access to a wide, meaningful, rich set of learning opportunities to enable successful preparation for adulthood.

-We achieve this by:-
+We achieve this by: -

-- ensuring all young people within the sixth form hold an EHCP - host a formal annual review to review contents of the EHCP & celebrate achievement & pupil progress - monitor to ensure the offer for the young people over the age of 16 is within an age respectful environment & delivered through age respectful learning opportunities. - Monitor sixth form provision to ensure the curriculum encompasses the recognised skill areas from IMPACTS and is delivered via the SEND Code of Practice key headings healthy as possible / independent as possible / community / social enterprise.
-Each young person does have their own personalised timetable reflecting the key headings.
+- ensuring all young people within the sixth form hold an EHCP. - host a formal annual review to review contents of the EHCP & celebrate achievement & pupil progress. - monitor to ensure the offer for the young people over the age of 16 is within an age respectful environment & delivered through age respectful learning opportunities. - Monitor sixth form provision to ensure the curriculum encompasses the recognised skill areas from IMPACTS and is delivered via the SEND Code of Practice key headings healthy as possible / independent as possible / community / social enterprise. - Ensuring each young person has their own personalised timetable reflecting the key headings.